amaranth-lang/amaranth/docs/stdlib/data.rst

                       * i_stream.valid[n]
                       for n in range(len(i_stream.valid))))

-Note how the width of ``i_stream`` is never defined explicitly; it is instead inferred from the shapes of its fields.
+Note how the width of :py:`i_stream` is never defined explicitly; it is instead inferred from the shapes of its fields.

 In the previous section, the precise bitwise layout was important, since RGB565 is an interchange format.
 In this section however the exact bit positions do not matter, since the layout is only used internally to communicate between two modules in the same design.
 It is sufficient that both of them use the same layout.